 \section{Conclusion}

-In these notes we have provided various generalizations of Fibonacci--Lucas identities first proved by Edgar and Dafnis, Philippou and Livieris, respectively.
-We have also presented a detailed discussion of these generalizations including many charming polynomial identities as special cases.
+In these notes we have provided various complements to Fibonacci-Lucas identities first proved by Edgar, Sury, and Bhatnagar.
+Starting with additional polynomial generalizations, we have also presented a detailed discussion of charming identities for Fibonacci and Lucas polynomials as special cases.
+Finally, we have proved the analogues for Chebyshev polynomials.
 We conclude noting two observations.
 First, concerning the results for Fibonacci and Lucas polynomials we remark that our results can be combined with the beautiful identities derived by Seiffert \cite{Seiffert1,Seiffert2,Seiffert3} to get some nontrivial sum relations.
 This is left as a possible future research project.
 Second, as it was shown here, the identities introduced and discussed are not limited to Fibonacci and Lucas, and Chebyshev polynomials.
 Analogues are possible for Pell polynomials, Jacobsthal polynomials and others.
-By way of a final illustration, we state the identities in Theorem \ref{thm_Luc} for the Jacobsthal and Jacobsthal--Lucas sequences $(J_n)=(u_n(1,-2))$ and $(j_n)=(v_n(1,-2))$: For all $x$, $r\in\mathbb{C}$ and $c$, $n\in\mathbb Z$, we have
+By way of a final illustration, we state the identities in Theorem \ref{thm_Luc} for the Jacobsthal and Jacobsthal--Lucas sequences $(J_n)=(u_n(1,-2))$ and $(j_n)=(v_n(1,-2))$: